Every child will leave Witheridge Academy with a solid foundation in musical skills and a love of music.

-At Witheridge CofE Academy music is creative and enjoyable, as well as academic and demanding.
-Children will be taught a love and understanding of music through the following seven main strands;
+At Witheridge Academy, music is creative and enjoyable, as well as academic and demanding.
+Children will be taught a love and understanding of music through the following eight main strands;

 - Pulse and rhythm

 All children receive an outstanding weekly music lesson; these lessons are either taught by a music specialist or heavily guided by one depending on age.
 All children are taught to play an instrument as part of their whole class music lesson for at least one term every year.
 Children are also taught to read basic staff notation.

 Music teaching at Witheridge also allows children to build their futures by preparing them for secondary school music - they are challenged to use notation and composition at a young age.
 The teaching of music helps to build children’s confidence through performance and the practical nature of the subject.

 There are also musical opportunities for children as afterschool clubs, when they are being run by teachers.

 Singing is central to music in our school.
 It may be used as a warm-up to start the weekly music lesson or it may be integral to the topic.
 Children are taught singing in a weekly whole school singing assembly, with singing occasionally included in other assemblies throughout the week.
 Singing plays an important role in school events throughout the year including Christmas plays, Year 6 productions, Harvest festivals, Christmas concerts and Easter services.